erfianugrah/markov-mail/docs/SCORING.md

 # Risk Scoring System

-**Pure algorithmic fraud detection using Markov Chain cross-entropy**
+**Feature-based classification with Markov Chain cross-entropy and linguistic signals**

 ## Table of Contents